kowsyap/Physical-Design-and-Verification-of-DPRAM-using-SV-UVM-and-Semi-Custom-Design/README.md

 * Verification contains many phases that includes Testcase generation, coverage, monitor ...,etc
 * Before tape-out our design should be verified more than 90% successfully

-In this project we used 2 different verfication methodologies.
+In this project we used 2 different verification methodologies.
 They are:
 * [**SV Verification**](#sv-environment)
 * [**UVM Verification**](#uvm-environment)